 Fender American Performer Stratocasters

-The Fender American Performer is the most accessible U.S.-made Stratocaster, and it's loaded with all the Strat-ness you could want.
-Fender's Yosemite single-coil pickups are wound just hot enough to present some attitude when you crank it up, but smoothly back off to classic Strat tones.
+The Fender American Performer is the most accessible U.S.-made Stratocaster, and it's loaded with Fender's Yosemite single-coil pickups—which are wound just hot enough to present some attitude when you crank it up, but can be smoothly backed off to produce more classic Strat tones.
 On the HSS version, it's Fender's unique Double Tap humbucker at the bridge.
-Both flavors have the Greasebucket tone circuit to keep out the mud when you roll back the treble, and the push/pull tone pot serves as a coil split for the Double Tap—or will add the neck pickup to the bridge and bridge/middle switch settings—providing the full range of possible Strat tones.
+Both version s have the Greasebucket tone circuit to keep out mud when you roll back the treble.
+The push/pull tone pot serves as a coil split for the Double Tap—or will add the neck pickup to the bridge and bridge/middle pickup-selector settings.

 Pictured: Fender American Performer Stratocaster in Honey Burst